Home Sustainability CSR plan Process for Identifying Materiality

 Environment 1.
 Address climate change Healthcare

-2. Promote recycling of resources Materials
+2. Promote recycling of resources Electronics

 4. Ensure product and chemical safety.
 Imaging